 This is a really adaptable sauce so use what you have in your refrigerator and larder.

-Once made, put the pesto into a jar with a tight fitting lid and store it in the refrigerator.
+Once made, put the pesto into a glass jar or tupperware ware with a tight fitting lid and store it in the refrigerator.
 It will keep there for up to 5 days.

 If you like a runnier pesto add a splash of water to the mixture.